 - only uses the information for the specific purpose(s) for which it is provided to them;

-- does not disclose the information to any person or organisation except in accordance with
+- does not disclose the information to any person or organisation except in accordance with directions from ARIA; and

-- stores the information securely, and either destroys it or returns it to ARIA when it is no
+- stores the information securely, and either destroys it or returns it to ARIA when it is no longer needed.

-3.1 Disclosures to PPCA
+4.1 Disclosures to PPCA

 Phonographic Performance Company of Australia (PPCA) is closely affiliated with ARIA.
-PPCA is a non-profit organisation established by Australian record companies to issue licences for the broadcasting and public performance of sound recordings and music videos.
+PPCA is a non-profit collecting society established by Australian record companies to issue licences for the broadcasting, public performance and communication of sound recordings and music videos.

 Under longstanding arrangements between our organisations:

 - certain PPCA staff are able to access the ARIA recordings database, for the purposes of verifying copyright ownership of sound recordings;

 - ARIA passes on to PPCA certain information we obtain from individuals and organisations who are licensed by ARIA to reproduce sound recordings.
-PPCA uses this information to determine whether a licence may be required for the public use of sound
+PPCA uses this information to determine whether a licence may be required for the public use of sound recordings; and

 - ARIA provides to PPCA on a regular basis its database of public domain contact details for industry and trade associations.

-3.2 Disclosures to contractors and service providers
+4.2 Disclosures to contractors and service providers

 Occasionally, ARIA has to rely on third party contractors to provide services or perform functions on our behalf, and this may involve a disclosure of personal information by ARIA to that third party.
 We also partner with third parties in relation to various music industry events.
 While these vary from time to time, they may include:

 - debt collection agencies; and